Yerlangt/groupie-tracker-geolocalization/README.md

-# groupie-tracker-visualizations
+# groupie-tracker-geolocalization
 ## Authors: Aidana_BK, Erlangt
 ### Objectives

-Groupie Trackers consists on receiving a given API and manipulate the data contained in it, in order to create a site, displaying the information.
+Groupie Tracker Geolocalization consists on mapping the different concerts locations of a certain artist/band given by the Client.
+<a href = "https://yandex.com/dev/maps/mapsapi/"> Yandex Map Api </a> was used to get coordinates of concerts' locations (Geocoder) and to display it on the map (JS API).

 **There given an API, that consists in four parts:**